 Machines are predictable, humans are not.

 But machines execute code on behalf of or at the command of humans.
-If machines could be self-sovereign to the extent that they never need any humans, there will be no kill switch when things go very wrong.
+If machines could be self-sovereign to the extent that they never need any humans, there will be no kill switch6 when things go very wrong.

 The “no kill switch” dilemma is faced when the human members of a blockchain have to decide whether to change the history of a blockchain to handle disputes.
 This turns into a highly political process since blockchains are supposed to respect the immutability of non-living machines over the changing nature of the humans operating them.